Building Re-Tuning Simulator

 1. What is the Building Re-tuning Simulator (BRS)?

-2. What is building Re-tuning?
+2. What is Building Re-tuning?

-• If you don’t need it, turn it off.
+• If you don't need it, turn it off

-• If you don’t need it at full power, turn it down.
+• If you don't need it at full power, turn it down

-• Mitigate simultaneous heating and cooling.
+• Mitigate simultaneous heating and cooling

-• Reduce infiltration and unnecessary outdoor air.
+• Reduce infiltration and unnecessary outdoor air supply

 3. What are the benefits from using the BRS?

-5. Where can I learn more about Building Re-tuning?
+4. Where can I learn more about Building Re-tuning?

 There are several building re-tuning resources available.
 See the Training and Resources pages for more information.

-6. Does the BRS re-tune buildings?
+5. Does the BRS re-tune buildings?

-7. How long will it take to complete the BRS?
+6. How long will it take to complete the BRS?

 The BRS is designed to be a simplified building energy model with the goal of reducing the required time and effort for the user to collect data and interface with the tool, relative to other detailed energy modeling software tools such as EnergyPlus.
 The BRS requires data collection and analysis processes that can be approached with varying degrees of detail.
 Therefore, the time needed to go through the entire BRS simulation process can vary significantly based on the building type, level of detail incorporated, and amount of staff time allotted to the process.

-8. What types of support does the Department of Energy provide to users of the BRS?
+7. What types of support does the Department of Energy provide to users of the BRS?

 The BRS is designed to be used independently by personnel that are engaged in the re-tuning process.
 FEMP is available to answer user questions and provide limited technical assistance.
 Please contact FEMP using the Assistance page for more information.